![]() | ||

 Ah, British Airways.
-Just lie back and think of the champagne.
+Just lie back and think of the Sparkling Wine.
 British Airways has always had an above average reputation for its inflight service, although this isn't always totally deserved.
 In economy around Europe, it is still a cut above the low cost airlines, and even still has a free bar on board.
 Trans-Atlantic it can definitely hold its head way above any of the American carriers in all four classes.
 To Asia though the new Middle Eastern Airlines seem to have the edge.
 In Business the experience is much better, and around Europe it's hard to beat, with a solid hard product on the ground.
 Finally, in First, it can beat the Asian airlines, but falls down slightly against Cathay and Qantas.

 It is the inconsistency that sometimes damns British Airways.